 The Hannah Kahn Dance Company, one of Denver’s finest professional modern dance troupes has been sharing its passion for dance with the Denver community since 1988.
 The company’s activities include performances, educational outreach programs to public schools and other facilities, and participation in festivals.
-The company performs frequently at the Lakewood Cultural Center, The Dairy Arts Center, the Cleo Parker Robinson Theatre and the Denver Ballet Guild‘s “Showcase of Dance”.
+The company has performed frequently at the Lakewood Cultural Center, The Dairy Arts Center, the Cleo Parker Robinson Theatre and the Denver Ballet Guild‘s “Showcase of Dance”.
 Free performances by the Company have been seen in public spaces such as Hudson Gardens and Event Center, the Denver Art Museum, the Denver Natural History Museum, the Denver Zoo, and the Denver Botanic Gardens.

 The Denver based Hannah Kahn Dance Company was formed in 1992.